 Pure simplicity.
 Madesco makes a pouch brewer.
 Perfect for camping, traveling, or home use.

 Reusable Cold Brew Coffee Filter Pouch

 This technically isn’t cold brew or iced coffee.
 It is somewhere in between and if you are patient, it makes an amazing cup of coffee.

 Here are a handful of coffee brewers that don’t fit neatly into the other categories.

 Yama makes an affordable vacuum-pot coffee brewer.

 Yama Glass Coffee Siphon

 #2 Ibrik (Turkish / Greece Stovetop Coffee Pot)

-An ibrik is used to make coffee in a style which is popular in Turkey and Greece
+An ibrik is used to make coffee in a style that is popular in Turkey and Greece.

 #3 Stovetop Espresso Maker